-The Manufacturing and Engineering Industry Reference Committee (IRC), supported by IBSA Manufacturing, is undertaking the Manufacturing and Engineering Transition Project.
-It focuses on transitioning the units of competency in the MEM05 Metal and Engineering Training Package to the MEM Manufacturing and Engineering Training Package and is conducted in two parts: Release 2.0 (currently Release 2.1) and Release 3.0.
+The Manufacturing and Engineering Industry Reference Committee (IRC), supported by IBSA Manufacturing, is undertook the Manufacturing and Engineering Transition Project.
+It focused on transitioning the units of competency in the MEM05 Metal and Engineering Training Package to the MEM Manufacturing and Engineering Training Package and was conducted in two parts: Release 2.0 (currently Release 2.1) and Release 3.0.

 Milestones: Release 3.0